 Messages (or “frames”) are OCP Bursts

 Messages are transmitted as OCP bursts, with the start and end of a message being the first and last word of a burst.
 When PreciseBurst = TRUE, the interface is configured statically for precise bursts (MPreciseBurst tied off to 1 in the master – the OCP default, ignored in the slave), otherwise it is configured for imprecise bursts (MPreciseBurst tied off to 0 in the master, ignored in the slave).
 In all cases the master asserts MReqLast with the last request of the burst.
 This means that slaves, whether precise or imprecise, can use this direct mechanism to determine the last request in the burst in all cases, without counting.
-The master of an imprecise burst must also drive the value of “0b01” in the MBurstLength field of the last request of the burst for CP compliance, but this is in fact redundant with MReqLast.
+The master of an imprecise burst must also drive the value of “0b01” in the MBurstLength field of the last request of the burst for OCP compliance, but this is in fact redundant with MReqLast.

 When the EarlyRequest attribute = TRUE, the end of a message can also be determined (precise or imprecise) with the MDataLast signal associated with the data.
 When EarlyRequest = TRUE, the first request can be supplied before the first data is available, to improve message startup latency in some cases.